themirrazzlegacy/f0/IR/Soundbars/README.md

 # IR Files for Soundbars
-IR files for popular brands of soundbars and stereo systems
+IR files for popular brands of soundbars